GetAmaral/infinity2/app/docs/Genmax/GENMAX.md

 ## Generated File Structure

-For entity `Contact` with API enabled and DTOs enabled:
+For entity `Contact` with API enabled, DTOs enabled, and controllers enabled:

 ```
 app/